Not a single cloud could be seen as we left Stockade Lake Campground.

-We are slowly making our way, scanning the green pastures for a glimpse of brown fur.
-Just as I am concluding that today may not be the day, we happened upon a bison traffic jam.
+Slowly making our way, we scanned the green pastures for any sign of brown fur.
+Just as I began to think today might not be the day, we stumbled upon a bison traffic jam.

-And so the spark of love for Custer State Park was well on its way to a full-fledge bonfire …
+And so the spark of love for Custer State Park was well on its way to a full-fledged bonfire …

 Custer State Park is one of the first and largest state parks in South Dakota.
 As a matter of fact, it is one of the nation’s largest.
 It contains 71,000 acres of lakes, pastures, pine forests, historic sites, and granite rock formations.
 Unfortunately, state parks tend to get less love and attention than their big brothers, national parks.
 I’m here to tell you that this park should get your undivided attention.